New York City schools may close again as Covid-19 cases surge

 "We said we would only open if infection levels were low and if they went 3% on the seven-day rolling average, we would close the schools temporarily...
 If we get to that point then the goal is to bring them back as quickly as possible."

-The seven-day rolling average for reported Covid-19 cases in the city is at 916, de Blasio said.
+The city's seven-day rolling average for reported Covid-19 cases is at 916, de Blasio said.
 Hospital admissions were at 121, while the positivity rate among those admissions is 28.8%.

 The US saw a daily record of more than 153,000 new infections on Thursday.